erickhun/blog/content/posts/kubernetes-faster-services-no-cpu-limits.md

 Even if your service will consume more CPU usage than the request, the “slack” combined of all services in a given node should compensate for the burst.

-The downside is that we lose in "[container density](https://wiki.openvz.org/WP/Containers_density)", the number of containers that can run in a single node.
+The downsides are that we lose in "[container density](https://wiki.openvz.org/WP/Containers_density)", the number of containers that can run in a single node.
 We could also end up with a lot of “slack” during a low traffic time.
-But this is another problem I will solve: horizontal pod and nodes auto-scaling I will share in another post.
+You could also hit some high CPU usage, but nodes autoscaling should help you with it.

 ## Results
 I'm happy to publish really great results after few weeks of experimentation, we've already seen really great latency improvements across all the services we've modified: